 2. Relax at the beach and swim!

+One of my favorite things we did after arriving to Dry Tortugas by seaplane was hanging at the beach!
 Take the trail to the right of the fort that leads to a small beach adjacent for Fort Jefferson.
-Pack a cooler with sandwiches and beers to enjoy at the beach!
+Pack a cooler with sandwiches and beers and enjoy the scenery!

 Grab your snorkel gear and head around the corner from the beach to snorkel around the old dock pilings.
 The water is clear, and there are coral formations and lots of tropical fish!

 If you are able to go by private boat, I imagine there are TONS of amazing, untouched reefs to snorkel in the surrounding area that we were not able to swim to from the beach.
 Also, if you are into scuba diving, there is the famous Windjammer Shipwreck dive in the area.
 However, there are only overnight dive charters available, which come with a hefty price tag.